Secure IP Address Allocation at Cloud Scale: Evaluation

 \paragraph{Latent Configuration.} \autoref{fig:mtadv:lc_vs_ra} shows how the multi-tenant adversary's yield of latent configuration varies with allocation ratio.
 Here, we see the complete effect of tenant-aware allocation policies: below the policy's critical point, allocated IPs have minimal associated latent configuration, so a high unique IP yield does not allow exploitation.
 Above this, strategies offer only mild protection (\ie approaching that of non-tenant-aware policies).
-Most importantly, however, this plot emphasizes the advantages of IP scan segmentation: \Segmented reduces latent configuration yield as much as \bestmtadvSegmentednewLatentConfsImprovementOvertagged{} compared to \Tagged and \bestmtadvSegmentednewLatentConfsImprovementOverrandom{} compared to \Random.
-When considering an adversary with the ability to use multiple cloud tenants, \Tagged offers superior protection to prior works and currently-deployed policies.
+Most importantly, however, this plot emphasizes the advantages of IP scan segmentation: \Segmented reduces latent configuration yield by \bestsynmtadvsegmentednewLatentConfsImprovementOverrandom{} compared to \Random, whereas \Tagged only reduces yield by \bestsynmtadvtaggednewLatentConfsImprovementOverrandom{}.
+In other words, \Segmented achieves an additional reduction of \bestsynmtadvsegmentednewLatentConfsImprovementOvertagged{}.
+When considering an adversary with the ability to use multiple cloud tenants, \Segmented offers superior protection to prior works and currently-deployed policies.

-Looking at a time-series plot of allocations (\autoref{fig:mtadv:lc_vs_time}), we see that \Tagged fails to converge towards protecting the IP pool against exploration for high $AR_{max}$.
+Looking at a time-series plot of allocations (\autoref{fig:mtadv:lc_vs_time}), we see that \Tagged performance improves over time, but fails to protect the IP pool against exploration for high $AR_{max}$.
 However, \Tagged still provides some protection even at these high allocation ratios, likely because it reduces the number of unique IPs with which tenants associate latent configuration.
-In contrast, \Segmented has an initial spike in exposed configurations, but then converges towards a lower yield.
+In contrast, \Segmented has an initial spike in exposed configurations, which then quickly stabilizes at a lower yield.

 \paragraph{Effect of Tenant Count.} A realistic adversary may not have access to create an unlimited number of tenants in the public cloud, due to billing and other compliance measures taken by the provider.
 As such, it is helpful to understand how adversarial capability scales with number of tenants under various allocation policies.
 In \autoref{fig:mtadv:lc_vs_tc}, we see the marked effect of scaling tenant counts on effectiveness against \Tagged.
 An adversary begins to increase latent configuration yield above 20 tenants, with peak yields reached at 60 tenants.
 In contrast, \Segmented provides only a slight increase in yields even with no limit on tenants\footnote{A limit of $10^4$ in this scenario allows the adversary to never reuse a tenant, so the tenant count is effectively unlimited.}.